 B. A description of all instructions provided to personnel at the utility’s call center regarding how those personnel should respond to calls pertaining to the RESRAM.

-16. RES compliance costs shall only be recovered through a RESRAM or as part of a general rate proceeding and shall not be considered for cost recovery through an environmental cost recovery mechanism, fuel adjustment clause or interim energy charge.
+16. RES compliance costs shall be recovered through a RESRAM, part of a general rate proceeding, an environmental cost recovery mechanism, fuel adjustment clause, or interim energy charge.

-17. Pre-existing adjustment mechanisms, tariffs, and regulatory plans.
+17. Pre-existing adjustment mechanisms, tariffs, regulatory plans or stipulations.
 The provisions of this rule shall not affect—

-A. Any adjustment mechanism, rate schedule, tariff, incentive plan, or other ratemaking mechanism that was approved by the commission and in effect prior to September 30, 2010; and
+A. Any adjustment mechanism, rate schedule, tariff, incentive plan, or other ratemaking mechanism that was approved by the commission and in effect prior to _____________________;

-B. Any experimental regulatory plan that was approved by the commission and in effect prior to September 30, 2010.
+B. Any experimental regulatory plan that was approved by the commission and in effect prior to ___________________; or

+C. Any stipulation that was approved by the commission by commission order effective prior to January 1, 2014.

+To the extent the terms of this rule are inconsistent with the terms of any of the items referenced in subsections A, B or C of this sub-subsection 17, the terms of such items shall control.

 18. Each electric utility with an RESRAM shall submit, with an affidavit attesting to the veracity of the information, the following information on a monthly basis to the manager of the auditing unit of the commission and to OPC.
 The information shall be submitted to the manager of the auditing department through the electronic filing and information system (EFIS).
 The following information shall be aggregated by month and supplied no later than sixty (60) days after the end of each month when the RESRAM is in effect.
 The first submission shall be made within sixty (60) days after the end of the first complete month after the RESRAM goes into effect.
 It shall contain, at a minimum—